 Photo of Norman by Renshin Bunce.

-Norman's books available through the SFZC Online Store:
+Norman's books available through the SFZC Online Store; mentioned above and others:

 The World Could Be Otherwise: Imagination And The Bodhisattva Path

 When You Greet Me I Bow: Notes and Reflections From a Life in Zen